Backpacking trip turned dangerous, 5 Bay Area friends recount terrifying evacuation from fire in Sierra National Forest

 The ranger let them out to safety but warned them that what was ahead was dangerous.

-"She gave us instructions as to what to do and told us to keep moving forward," said Velarosa.
+"She gave us instructions as to what to do and told us to keep moving forward," said Villarosa.

 They now wonder about the "what if's."

-"10 minutes later from our plan it could have been different or if we decided not to turn back and we might have not come out uninjured," said Velarosa.
+"10 minutes later from our plan it could have been different or if we decided not to turn back and we might have not come out uninjured," said Villarosa.

 Their bond even stronger 24 hours later.
 They're hoping to find the park ranger someday and say "thank you"